andifalk/secure-oauth2-oidc-workshop/lab3/README.md

 batch jobs are implemented you may have a look into the intro section of the corresponding [Spring Batch Reference Documentation](https://docs.spring.io/spring-batch/4.2.x/reference/html/spring-batch-intro.html#spring-batch-intro).

+## Folder Contents

+In the lab 3 folder you find 2 applications:

+* __library-client-credentials-initial__: This is the client application we will use as starting point for this lab
+* __library-client-credentials-complete__: This client application is the completed OAuth 2.0/OIDC client for this lab

-## Lab 3 Tutorial
+## Start the Lab

 Now, let's start with Lab 3.
-Here we will implement the required additions to get an OAuth2/OIDC compliant batch job client that calls the resource server we have implemented in lab 1.
+Here we will implement the required additions to get an OAuth2/OIDC compliant batch job client that calls the resource server we have implemented in [lab 1](../lab1).
 But this time we will use the client credentials flow.

 We will use [Keycloak](https://keycloak.org) as identity provider.
-Please again make sure you have setup keycloak as described in [Setup Keycloak](../setup_keycloak/README.md).
+Please again make sure you have setup keycloak as described in [Setup Keycloak](../setup_keycloak).

-### Lab 3 Contents

-In the lab 3 folder you find 2 applications:

-* __library-client-credentials-initial__: This is the client application we will use as starting point for this lab
-* __library-client-credentials-complete__: This client application is the completed OAuth 2.0/OIDC client for this lab

-### Implement the Client

-#### Explore the initial application
+### Explore the initial application

 First start the resource server application of Lab 1.
 If you could not complete the previous Lab yourself then use and start the completed reference application